Pope Lucius II

 Pope Lucius II (died 15 February 1145), born Gherardo Caccianemici dal Orso, was head of the Catholic Church and ruler of the Papal States from 9 March 1144 to his death in 1145.
 His pontificate was notable for the unrest in Rome associated with the Commune of Rome and its attempts to wrest control of the city from the papacy.
-He supported Empress Matilda's claim to England in the Anarchy, and had a tense relationship with King Roger II of Sicily.
+He supported Empress Matilda's claim to the Kingdom of England in the Anarchy, and had a tense relationship with King Roger II of Sicily.

 Early life

 Gherardo Caccianemici dal Orso, the son of Orso Caccianemici was born in Bologna.
 He was for many years a canon of the Basilica di San Frediano before his elevation by Pope Honorius II to cardinal priest of Santa Croce in Gerusalemme in 1124.
 During this time there he renovated the basilica, attached a body of regular canons and improved its revenue stream.
 After his election as pope, he presented to the church a copy of the Gospels bound with plates of gold and adorned with jewels, as well as an altar-cover and two chased silver-gilt ampullae for use at Mass.
 Honorius also appointed him the librarian of the Diocese of Rome before appointing him papal legate in Germany in 1125.
 While there, he helped support the candidacy of Holy Roman Emperor Lothair III as well as appointing Saint Norbert of Xanten as the Archbishop of Magdeburg.
 In 1128, Gherardo was sent to Benevento to govern the city, which had overthrown the previous rector.

 In 1130 he was again appointed legate to Germany by Pope Innocent II, where he was instrumental in convincing Lothair III to make two expeditions to Italy for the purpose of protecting Pope Innocent II against the Antipope Anacletus II.
 He had a further period as legate to Germany in 1135–36.
 He was one of the principal negotiators with Lothair III in attempting to force the monks of Monte Cassino to submit themselves to the authority of the papacy.
 In addition, he was sent to Salerno to negotiate the end of the schism involving Anacletus II with King Roger II of Sicily.
 As a principal supporter of Pope Innocent II, the pope rewarded him for his efforts by appointing him papal chancellor.
 After the papal election of 1144, Gherardo was elected as Lucius II and consecrated on 12 March 1144.
 He probably took his name in honor of Pope Lucius I, who was commemorated a few days prior to Gherardo's consecration.